nesquena/gitdocs/README.md

 and then visit `http://localhost:8888` for access to all your docs in the browser.

+## Hosted Repos

+The best part of using gitdocs to store all your files is what you get for free for using git.
+There are plenty of great git hosting providers to safely store your data and you can trust the data is stored securely.

+If you want a private repo to use with gitdocs, we recommend you check out [BitBucket](https://bitbucket.org/) which provides free private git repos after registration.
+Simply login, add a new private repo and then add the repo to your gitdocs monitored folders.
+Voila!
+Hosted and secure storage of all your data.

 ## Planned Features

 Gitdocs is a young project but we have big plans for it including: